 - Add the tamarind paste and use the pestle to stir to blend the ingredients in the paste form together.

 - And finally.
 The only thing left at this point is the shrimp paste!
 Add the shrimp paste last and grind together well with your pestle.
 The shrimp paste is the softest ingredient on the list and should be the final item added to the mortar and pestle.
-It helps binds all the ingredients together into a smooth, soft paste.
+It helps bind all the ingredients together into a smooth, soft paste.

 Notes